 Course introduces the field of management and the fundamentals of planning, organizing, leading, and controlling.
 This course surveys the functional areas in management and prepares students for advanced study in management.
+Prerequisite: C or better in ENG 102.
 (T, 5, 8)